 Then they would have no failure

 Getting through the red zone is tough.
-While there are a few outliers who get more positively excited towards the end of the project as they are when they start it, most of us aren’t.
+While there are a few outliers who get more positively excited towards the end of a project, most of us don’t.
 That’s why we hold onto things and stop finishing.

 But you don’t have to lose the ball in the red zone.
 Here are some things you can do to get your projects wrapped up when Resistance is holding those last few yards: